abdurakibtalukder/abdurakibtalukder/README.md

   hobbies     : ['Open Source', 'Planning', 'Cycling', 'Gaming'],

-  philosophy  : 'Build clean, useful, and meaningful things.',
+  philosophy  : 'Learn from mistakes, chasing goals, and turning every no into the next opportunity.',

   getAge()      { return Date.now() - new Date('2011').getTime(); },
   isAvailable() { return this.career.status !== 'busy()'; },